Academic year 2022/23

 Attainment at the end of key stage 2 varies by ethnicity.

-Following feedback from users, the Office for National Statistics updated their guidelines on ethnic groups.
+Following feedback from users, the Office for National Statistics updated their guidelines on ethnic groups (opens in a new tab).
 We have therefore included Chinese pupils in the Asian ethnic group in this publication since 2022.
 This was a change from previous years when Chinese pupils were reported separately.
 This change has been backdated to 2016 to allow comparisons over time.
-Figures for Chinese pupils only are still available via the table tool (within subject 'Key stage 2 attainment by pupil characteristics') and the data file ‘ks2_national_pupil_characteristics_2016_to_2023_provisional.csv.’
+Figures for Chinese pupils only are still available via the table tool (within subject 'Key stage 2 attainment by pupil characteristics') and the data file ‘ks2_national_pupil_characteristics_2016_to_2024_revised.csv.’

 Attainment by month of birth

-Among the individual subjects of reading, writing and maths, pupils born in September were also the highest achieving, whilst pupils born in August were the lowest achieving.
+Among the individual subjects of reading, writing and maths, pupils born in September and October were also the highest achieving, whilst pupils born in July and August were the lowest achieving.

 Attainment by school characteristics

 Since 2016, there have been substantial changes to the makeup of school types in England.
-The proportion of LA maintained schools decreased from 82% in 2016 to 59% in 2023.
-There have been corresponding increases in the proportion of sponsored and converter academies to 11% and 29% respectively.
+The proportion of LA maintained schools decreased from 82% in 2016 to 57% in 2024.
+There have been corresponding increases in the proportion of sponsored and converter academies to 11% and 30% respectively in 2024.
 It should be noted that the conversion of schools from one type to another means that the headline figures capture not only change in performance but also change in school type.
-While the number of free schools has increased to 203, free schools make up a very small proportion of schools.
+While the number of free schools has increased to 214, free schools make up a very small proportion of schools, therefore attainment scores may fluctuate more each year compared to other school types.

 See the accompanying methodology for details about different types of school.

-Similar to 2022, attainment levels in mainstream academies and free schools as a group in 2023 is broadly like those in local authority maintained mainstream schools.
-Within the academies group, converter academies had broadly similar proportions of pupils achieving the expected standard than the averages for all state-funded mainstream schools, as in 2022.
-Sponsored academies as a group however are below the average for state-funded mainstream schools but were typically low performing before their conversion to academy status.
+Attainment in academies as a group in 2024 is broadly similar to those in local authority maintained mainstream schools.
+Converter academies had broadly similar proportions of pupils achieving the expected standard compared to the averages for all state-funded mainstream schools, this was also seen in 2023.
+Sponsored academies as a group, however, are below the average for state-funded mainstream schools but were typically low performing before their conversion to academy status.
+Free schools as a group, are the highest attaining, although representing a small proportion of state-funded mainstream schools.

 Regional and local authority attainment

-The map below shows the percentage of pupils reaching the expected standard in reading, writing and maths by local authority.
+The map below shows the percentage of pupils meeting the expected standard in reading, writing and maths (combined) by local authority.
 This map reveals a complex picture of attainment across England, with a range of high and low attainment in different regions.

 About these statistics